GabrielChan1/project-team-19/deliverables/iteration-01.plan.md

 Describe the different roles on the team and the responsibilities associated with each role.

 #### Events
+There will be meetings every Thursday at the Sidney Smith lounge to discuss the previous week's progress and decide what went as planned and what did not.
+For the activities that did not go as planned discuss what went wrong and how it can be overcome and achieved the following week.
+Finally, based on the previous week's progress, come up with a consensus on what the plan for the next iteration will be and assign roles accordingly.
+Other than the weekly meeting group members update each other through a whatsapp group to clarify team goals, resolve any problems that may arise while working on his/her role and communicate information about meetings (such as a synopsis of the meeting for members who could not attend and reminders for future meetings).

 Describe meetings (and other events) you are planning to have: